Nutrition

 Hydration and electrolytes

-Sweating causes loss of water and electrolytes such as sodium and potassium.
+Sweating causes a loss of water and electrolytes such as sodium and potassium.
 It is important to rehydrate the body by drinking water and, if necessary, electrolyte-rich drinks to restore fluid balance.

 Antioxidants to reduce oxidative stress

-Foods rich in antioxidants, such as berries and green vegetables, help neutralize these free radicals, promoting recovery.
+Foods rich in antioxidants, such as berries and green vegetables, help neutralize these free radicals, thus promoting recovery.

 What diet for muscle development?